1998 Rado Open

 The 1998 Rado Open was a men's tennis tournament played on outdoor Clay in Gstaad, Switzerland that was part of the International Series of the 1998 ATP Tour.
 It was the thirty-first edition of the tournament and was held from 6 July until 12 July 1998.
 Third-seeded Àlex Corretja won the singles title.

+This tournament is also notably the first one of its kind to feature 20-time major winner and arguably the greatest to ever do it, Roger Federer.
+The 16-year old, who had just come of a title in the Boys Singles of Wimbledon, was knocked out in the first round.